nfsu/NFS/README.md

 ![NFS logo](https://i.imgur.com/uabtvGW.png)
 <br>

 Nintendo File System
 -------

-NFS(U) stands for Nintendo File System (Utils) and is designed to read and interpret nds files such as NARC, NCLR, NCGR, etc.
+NFS stands for Nintendo File System and is designed to read and interpret NDS files such as NARC, NCLR, NCGR, etc.
 # But why?
 Some time ago, I loved modifying existing roms for my personal use, but tools were/are either extremely lacking (both in use and looks) or they frequently crashed and were a pain to use.
 I finally decided to look into Nintendo's file system and how things could be written / read.
 Thanks to template magician [LagMeester4000](https://github.com/LagMeester4000), I 'simplified' this system using C++ templates, allowing you to add custom formats within a few seconds.
 The reading/writing/converting is very quick and can be easily used in existing applications.
+It also allows for runtime modifications directly into the ROM.
 # How to install
+Get the project files by downloading as ZIP and extracting or using `git clone --single-branch --branch NFS_Reloaded https://github.com/Nielsbishere/NFS`.

+This project uses CMake to generate project files.
+Simply use `reload "mygenerator"`, generally: `reload "Visual Studio 15 2017 Win64"`.
+It will then generate a solution file.

+# Visual interface

+The visual interface (NFSU (Nintendo File System Utilities)) can be found at [/nfsu](nfsu) and the user guide can be found at [/guide](guide).

+# Intergrade into project

 The newest version of NFS uses cmake to generate the build projects for you, you can simply run 'reload.bat' and it will generate the files for you.
 With this, you can add new projects and depend on NFS/NFSU.
 Simply run the command;

 ```bat
 addproject nfse nfs
 ```

 The example above will automatically add the 'nfse' project to the CMakeLists and will create a basic header and source file for you.
 It then reloads the project, so your project is added.
 If you want to depend on nfsu instead, you change 'nfs' to 'nfsu'.
-If you want to make one yourself, you simply create a CMakeLists.child.txt file in the root of your project and then you put in everything an inherrited CMakeLists.txt would have, where <PROJECT_NAME> is a macro for the project name put in in addproject.
+If you want to make one yourself, you simply create a CMakeLists.child.txt file in the root of your project and then you put in everything an inherited CMakeLists.txt would have, where <PROJECT_NAME> is a macro for the project name put in in addproject.

-## How to use
+# How to use

 Down below you can see a simple use of the NFS API.
 ### Reading raw ROM data
 ```cpp